Frequently Asked Questions

 in greater detail at your local library.

-Their website is a great place
+just metals information) in the world.
+Their website is a great place to

-to begin a search.
+begin a search.
+The

-find an appropriate reference, jot down it's title, author, and ISBN number
+reference, jot down it's title, author, and ISBN number to help you locate

-to help you locate it in your local library.
-Or try the METALogic N.V., a spin-off company
+it in your local library.
+Or you can subscibe to the

-non-metallics to Zinc.
+to Zinc.

 The Minerals, Metals, and Materials Society